Heuristics for multi-stage quantum walks to find Ising ground states: Methods

 Putting all this together, and scaling so that the coefficient of $\hat{H}_I$ is 1 gives

-A similar method is used in \cite{Callison} where the expected variance of a SK spin glass problem is used to derive a normalisation constant, with a scaling factor to account for the non-normal tails.
-In that paper the energy spread is estimated as
+A similar method is used in \cite{Callison} where the expected variance of a SK spin glass problem is used to estimate the energy spread, with a scaling factor to account for the non-normal tails.